 16. Basic first aid kit. (each person should carry pain reliever of their choice)

-17. Camera and/or small video camera with large memory card.
-(There are stores that will unload your
+17. Camera and/or small video camera with several large memory cards.

 Optional extras include:

-20. Reading materials, pack of cards, journal and pen, sketch paper and pencils.
+20. Reading materials, playing cards, journal and pen, sketch paper and pencils.

 21. Binoculars (should be small and lightweight)

-carry a reusable water bottle & a sterilizing pen)
+carry a reusable water bottle & a sterilizing device)

-23. Rain gear – you can substitute a waterproof jacket for the fleece jacket OR you can purchase a poncho for $5
+23. Rain gear – you can substitute a waterproof jacket for the fleece jacket OR you can purchase a poncho for $6 in Peru.

-24. Waterproof watch with gizmos – this is the one instance where having a watch with altitude and weather
+24. Waterproof watch with gizmos – this is the one time where having a watch with altitude and weather

-reading gizmos, might be fun, if not useful.
+reading features, might be fun, if not useful.

 26. Plug adapter (most hotels have 110 V or both 110/220-for older appliances) 3-prong plugs will need 2-prong adapter